amit-ed/head_soccer/README.txt

 -Menu holds a vector of tuple which holds every button and his command.
 //----------------------------------------------------------------------------
 6. Algorithems that are worth mentioning:
-- Menu : using a Command pattern, we were able to create a generic menu that have have multiple screens and can move back and forth between them.
+- Menu : using a Command pattern, I was able to create a generic menu that have have multiple screens and can move back and forth between them.
 - CollisionHandling : set every pair of object (inside the map) a unique function and call that function when they collide.